 How can you make your waste more recyclable?

-- Cleanaway can work with you to review your waste profile and evaluate the potential to move from a commingled service to a packaging waste or cardboard collection service.
+- Cleanaway can work with you to review your waste profile and evaluate the potential to move from a commingled service to a cardboard collection service.
 By sorting more recycling at the source, we improve the quality and reduce instances of contamination.

 - If commingled recycling is still the best solution for you, make sure you understand what is compliant, and what is contamination.
 Set up bin stations to support your teams to recycle correctly.
 Cleanaway can provide education and best-practice bin set-ups for your site or office.